 Lightning’s Stamkos taken from ice on stretcher

-BOSTON (AP) — Tampa Bay Lightning star center Steven Stamkos was taken off the ice on a stretcher with a broken right leg after crashing into the post against Boston.
+BOSTON (AP) — Tampa Bay Lightning star center Steven Stamkos was taken off the ice on a stretcher with a right leg injury after crashing into the post against Boston on Monday.

-“It’s obviously tough to see him go down, not only for our team, he’s one of the best players in the world,” Tampa Bay coach Jon Cooper said.
+“It’s obviously tough to see him go down, not only for our team — he’s one of the best players in the world,” Cooper said after the 3-0 loss.
 “People come out to cheer the Boston Bruins here, and they come to see Steven Stamkos play hockey.
 It’s a loss for everybody.”

-The team’s leading scorer and one of the top players in the league, Stamkos was backchecking on a play late in the second period Monday when he got tied up with Boston defenseman Dougie Hamilton.
-The pair went into the net hard.
+Stamkos entered the day tied for the league lead in scoring with Pittsburgh’s Sidney Crosby.
+He was backchecking on a play late in the second period when he got tied up with Boston defenseman Dougie Hamilton, and the pair went into the net hard.

-Stamkos immediately grabbed his right leg and was rolling on the ice in pain.
+Stamkos immediately grabbed his right leg and was rolling on the ice in agony.

 After a brief delay, a stretcher was brought out and he was taken off to loud applause.
-As he was carted off, he put both hands to his face in apparent pain.
+As he was carted away, he put both hands to his face in apparent pain.